 The accreditation includes the following steps:

-Questionnaire: airports complete and submit a questionnaire developed with the support of the ACI Accessibility Advisory Group, including representatives from member airports, training providers, consultants, and accessibility organizations.
+Questionnaire: airports complete and submit a questionnaire developed with the support of the ACI Accessibility Advisory Group, which includes representatives from member airports, training providers, consultants, and accessibility organizations.
 Supporting evidence must also be submitted.

 Online interview / assessment: independent subject matter experts perform an online validation interview and evaluate the questionnaires, providing recommendations and/or approving the accreditation.